-Dr. Anju Vasudevan’s work on early embryogenesis of the forebrain vascular system has opened up an entirely new conceptual framework from which to view this important component of brain development.
+Dr. Anju Vasudevan serves as HMRI's Associate Professor and Scientific Director of the Neurovascular Research lab where her work on early embryogenesis of the forebrain vascular system has opened up an entirely new conceptual framework from which to view this important component of brain development.
 Her research focuses primarily on defining mechanisms governing central nervous system (CNS) angiogenesis, how it influences key events during brain development, and shapes our postnatal and adult behaviors.
 This work has implications for understanding and treatment of a variety of neuropsychiatric diseases like autism, epilepsy, schizophrenia, anxiety and depression.

 Dr. Vasudevan received here PhD in Neuroscience from the University of Cologne, Germany, and completed her postdoctoral work at Massachusetts General Hospital/Harvard Medical School.
 From 2007-2020, Dr. Vasudevan was a faculty member in the Departments of Neurology and Psychiatry at Harvard Medical School.
 Dr. Vasudevan established the Angiogenesis and Brain Development Laboratory at McLean Hospital in 2011.
 In June 2020, Dr. Vasudevan joined HMRI as the Scientific Director of the Angiogenesis and Brain Development Research Program (www.hmri.org/neurovascular/), and Director of the Postdoctoral Program.
 Dr. Vasudevan is the recipient of the NARSAD Young and Independent Investigator Awards, and awards from the National Institute of Neurological Disorders and Stroke, and from the National Institute of Mental Health.